Skip to main content

 Why Choose the Cleft Lip and Palate Program

-From the moment your child enters our program, our multidisciplinary team partners with your pediatrician or primary care physician to provide coordinated care, making treatment recommendations according to each patient’s unique needs.
+From the moment your child enters our program, our multidisciplinary team partners with your pediatrician or primary care team to provide coordinated care, making treatment recommendations according to each patient’s unique needs.

 Our program brings together a variety of pediatric specialists, all with extensive experience treating children with cleft lip and palate.
 Your child’s long-term care will include: